 When you go into a different city, it’s a good idea to know where the nearest grocery store is if you’re unable to pack or prepare items ahead of time.
 This way when you arrive you can send the husband or significant other out to get a few staple items and you’ll be set.
 It’s also a good idea to know where the nearest hospital is.
 This is a worst-case scenario but will likely ease your mind.

-Having a baby with allergies or intolerances can feel like you live in a different world compared to other people.
-Sometimes people just don’t understand the seriousness of allergies or intolerances in infants.
+Having a food allergy baby can feel like you live in a different world compared to other people.
+Sometimes people just don’t understand the seriousness of allergies in infants.
 You know because you’ve lived with the constant crying, rashes, or bloody stools.
 And you’ve worked hard to get to baseline.

 Many times family members can downplay allergies or intolerances.
 Especially intolerances, because they aren’t “true allergies.”
 If this isn’t your first rodeo and your second baby with allergies or intolerances then you know how it goes.